Ayushsharmagit/github-action-workflow/README.md

 ii) .yml file in workflow

-iii) secret.github_token
+iii) secret.github_token:- Token , Repo Name

-iv) Personal access tokens
+iv) Personal access tokens:- For accessing the Repo where you want to change the JSON.

-Initial commit - workflow code will udpate the config file.